- Health & Medicine

 A database of 30 million businesses, 220 million residents,1.1million healthcare professionals, 2 million new businesses, 2.3 million live job listings, interview tips, resume templates, background/criminal searches and much more.
 Accessible with your library card.

 The World's largest database of American food, culture and recipes.

 A to Z Maps Online has a collection of more than 100,000 royalty-free down-loadable maps.

 A to Z the USA contains more than 115 country-based articles and 115 state articles for each of the 50 US states, five US territories, and the District of Columbia.
 There is coverage of the country’s people, history, economy, geography, symbols, culture, and society.

 A to Z World Food & Recipes is an encyclopedia showcasing the native cuisine of 175 countries worldwide.
 Classic recipes for appetizers, soups, salads, main dishes, side dishes, desserts and beverages are featured.
 Each recipe includes a description of the dish, a list of ingredients with U.S. and metric measurements, and easy-to-follow instructions for preparation.

-Biography merges Gale's authoritative reference content with periodicals and multimedia organized into a user-friendly portal experience while allowing users to search for people based on name, occupation, nationality, ethnicity, birth/death dates and places, or gender as well as keyword and full text.
+Biographical and contextual information on notable people throughout history.
+You can search by name, occupation, nationality, ethnicity, birth/death dates and places, or gender as well as keyword and full text.